Paolin83/COVID19_SEIR_model/draft_analysis_Veneto_new.md

 ![](draft_analysis_Veneto_new_files/figure-gfm/R0%20forecast-1.png)<!-- -->

-R0 passes from a value of 9.46 in the initial phase to an estimated value of 1.47 at the ending of the 14-days forecast.
+R0 passes from a value of NA in the initial phase to an estimated value of 1.52 at the ending of the 14-days forecast.
 We use the library(EpiDynamics) and the function SEIR() to implement a SEIR model: